tannerkothlow/e-commerce-back-end/README.md

 ## Installation

-Once you have cloned the repo to your machine, run **npm i** to instal all the necessary dependencies.
+Once you have cloned the repo to your machine, run **npm i** to install all the necessary dependencies.

 Then to initialize the database, open **./db** in an integrated terminal and login to mysql using **mysql -u root -p** or an appropriate equivalent.
 Then **source schema.sql;** to create the ecommerce_db database. **Any preexisting database named ecommerce_db will be dropped.**